What is a Holistic view? - An MSK Therapy perspective.

 - Head carriage may then also sit further forward/anteriorly.

-The impact of shape change more than skin deep
+Tensegrity and shape change is more than skin deep

 As discussed biotensegrity relates to forces affecting the human body as a whole, be they internal or external.
 Our bodies are constantly subjected to multiple forces daily, including gravity.
 How are bodies cope with such forces depends on a wide variety of interrelated variables.
 Examples may include:-